Category: Social Media

 All of our beliefs are confirmed, and we feel that tug in our stomachs that always accompanies those moments on the Internet when we feel like there’s no way things could get any worse.
 The account that posted the fake Reddit story now has enough Reddit clout to be sold as a promotional bot to a beauty company who wants to trick r/MakeUpAddiction users into buying something, or used as part of some evil astroturfing campaign paid for by a Hollywood domestic abuser.

 Content mills used to churn out unrealistic cooking videos, but now they churn out utterly implausible or messy tutorials which enrage their viewers.
 A waffle is covered in marshmallows before being burned.
 A disembodied hand pours paint on a cake.
 Someone puts a fork in a microwave and, when it comes out, it’s a brownie.
-The content mills doesn’t care if children put forks in microwaves as a result.
+The content mills don’t care if children put forks in microwaves as a result.
 What they want is your attention and anger.

 A drawing of a hand holding a fork in front of a microwave, with writing saying "You won't believe how bad this is!"